Call Us Now : (404) 567-5515

 One of these options is needed in EVERY case and for all DUI arrests in Georgia.
 However, only a skilled and experienced DUI attorney will know which option to choose (The Georgia DDS appeal or applying for and installing the ignition interlock within the 30-day limit).

-This page lets you know how to get a FREE lawyer consultation by a DUI specialist so that you can KEEP DRIVING.
+This page lets you know how to get a FREE lawyer consultation with a DUI specialist so that you can KEEP DRIVING.
 Not all law firms near me will have any highly-rated Georgia DUI attorneys.
 Why not call a 24-hour DUI lawyer at our law firm today?
 Plus, read below on how to “check license status GA.”

 Understanding that a Georgia DUI starts TWO different legal actions will help you see the time-sensitive NEED TO ACT.
 Just by being arrested and having your driver’s license taken begins the administrative license suspension process.
 Later, you will also have a SEPARATE court case in criminal court for driving under the influence.